 The general process is as follows:

 The TNSP obtains an SPC Token from the STI-PA that authorizes the TNSP to issue delegate certificates for all the TNs assigned to SPC-1.
 Alternatively, the TNSP could obtain an SPC Token for multiple SPC values, or for one or more blocks of TNs.
-The STI-PA will issue the SPC Token only if the SPC(s) or TN(s) in the token are assigned to the requesting TNSP, as reflected by an authoritative TN assignment database such as the NPAC/LERG.
+The STI-PA will issue the SPC Token only if the SPC(s) or TN(s) in the token are assigned to the requesting TNSP, as reflected by an authoritative TN assignment database such as the NPAC/LERG or the SMS/800 Toll-Free Number Registry.

 The TNSP Subordinate CA uses the SPC Token from step-1 to obtain a CA certificate (BasicConstraints CA boolean is true) from the STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.
 The TNSP CA certificate contains a TNAuthList that expresses the scope of the certificate, and which therefore identifies the scope of authority of the Subordinate CA to issue delegate end-entity certificates.
 In this example, the TNAuthList identifies SPC-1, which implies that this Subordinate CA has the authority to issue end-entity certificates for any TNs associated with SPC-1, as specified in an authoritative TN assignment database.